 This applies to an adjustment of status application adjudicated on or after October 28, 2009, even if the qualifying relative died before October 28, 2009.
 If a petition or application was denied on or after October 28, 2009, without considering the effect of INA 204(l), and INA 204(l) could have permitted approval, USCIS must, on its own motion, reopen the case for a new decision in light of this new law.

-A foreign national’s deceased relative must meet the definition of qualifying relative in order for the foreign national to be eligible to seek an immigration benefit through that person.
+An alien’s deceased relative must meet the definition of qualifying relative in order for the alien to be eligible to seek an immigration benefit through that person.

-Although Congress did not expressly define “qualifying relative” in this situation, it did provide a list of foreign nationals who may seek an immigration benefit through the qualifying relative.
+Although Congress did not expressly define “qualifying relative” in this situation, it did provide a list of aliens who may seek an immigration benefit through the qualifying relative.
 Therefore, for purposes of seeking adjustment of status, USCIS infers that qualifying relative means a person who immediately before death was:

 The petitioner in an immediate relative immigrant visa petition;

 The principal beneficiary in a widow(er)’s immediate relative immigrant visa petition;

 The principal beneficiary of a widow(er)’s self-petition;

 The principal beneficiary in an employment-based immigrant visa petition;

-The principal foreign national admitted as a T or U nonimmigrant; or
+The principal alien admitted as a T or U nonimmigrant; or

 The principal asylee granted asylum.